 We just don't give cheese graters the credit they deserve.
 The truth is, these inexpensive gadgets can be some of our most reached-for items in the kitchen.
-Use them to shred thick chunks of cheddar cheese, grate parmesan into fine strands, shred zucchini for baking projects, zest citrus peels, and so much more.
-We use our graters for more than we realize, so why not buy the best one on the market?
+Use them to shred thick chunks of Cheddar cheese, grate Parmesan into fine strands, shred zucchini for baking projects, zest citrus peels, and so much more.
+We use our graters for more than we realize, so why not buy the best grater on the market?

-The good news is, you don't have to break the bank to get a top-rated grater.
-Allrecipes Product Tester Rachel Johnson rounded up 10 of the best cheese graters on the market, covering a wide variety of price points.
+The good news is, you don't have to break the bank to get a top-rated cheese grater.
+Allrecipes Product Tester Rachel Johnson rounded up 10 of the best cheese graters on the market today, covering a wide variety of price points.
 Each grater was put to the test, and the results are in.
-These are the best cheese graters you can buy in 2020.
+These are the best cheese graters you can buy in 2021.

 On the downside, box graters tend to be more bulky and difficult to store than their hand-held counterparts.
 But they make up for this by eliminating the need for multiple grating tools.

 Handheld graters make for simple, no-nonsense grating.
 Use them to grate small quantities of cheese or produce over a bowl.
-These are great for beginner cooks because they're budget-friendly and only come with one shredding size.
+These are great for beginner cooks, too, because they're budget-friendly and only come with one shredding size.
 But this also means they lack versatility.

 If you're looking to get multiple shred sizes from one grater, handheld graters may not be the best option.
-However they're certainly more convenient and easier to use than box graters when you're dealing with small quantities of cheese.
+However they're certainly more convenient and easier to use than box graters when you're dealing with small quantities of cheese, chocolate, or zest.